10 Tea Blogs To Help You Learn About Tea

 Amanda Wilson writes tea reviews with whimsical, personal style that is upfront and honest.
 She is passionate about tea and, in her own words "geekery" which consists of gaming, Minecraft, Sci-Fi, fantasy and Role Play.
 All of these interests collide on her blog which makes for an engaging read.
 It is no secret that she is a big fan of Eco-Cha and we eagerly await her comments on our new teas.

 If you are in the mood for some lavish photos of tea an food paired with sweet things in exciting locales then this is the blog for you.
 Kathy was born and raised in Hawaii, but is based in Manhatten now.
 She is a tea specialist who does consulting for brands, restaurants and hotels about tea blending, concept development and sourcing.
-Her writing is focussed on tea and travel.
+Her writing is focused on tea and travel.

 Founded by Tony Gebely in 2009, it has won best tea blog at the World Tea Awards in 2014 and 2015.
 The focus is on education and news in the tea industry.
 Tony has been immersed in tea since 2005 when he travelled to China and South-East Asia.
 He is an avid writer and advisor to the American Tea Room and Tea Journey Magazine.
 One interesting tool on the site is the cultivar database which is a wealth of information about tea from different regions.